Nayyab-tech/SIMULATION-OF-DOS-AND-DDOS-ATTACK-/README.md

-🛡️ DoS & DDoS Attack Simulation with Mitigation System
-1. Introduction
+Introduction

 The DoS & DDoS Attack Simulation with Mitigation System is a Python‑based cybersecurity project that demonstrates how different types of network attacks can be simulated and how a defensive system can detect, log, and respond to these attacks in real time.
-This project provides practical understanding of networking, multithreading, socket programming, and security monitoring.
+This project provides a practical understanding of networking, multithreading, socket programming, and security monitoring.

-2. Objective
+🎯 Objectives

 The main objectives of this project are:

-To simulate common cyber attacks such as DoS, DDoS, SYN Flood, SQL Injection, and UDP Flood
+Simulate common cyber attacks such as DoS, DDoS, SYN Flood, SQL Injection, and UDP Flood

-To design a real‑time mitigation system that detects and logs attacks
+Design a real‑time mitigation system that detects and logs attacks

-To understand client–server communication using socket programming
+Understand client–server communication using socket programming

-To develop user‑friendly GUI applications using Tkinter
+Develop user‑friendly GUI applications using Tkinter

-To demonstrate the use of multithreading for concurrent operations
+Demonstrate the use of multithreading for concurrent operations

-3. System Requirements
+🖥️ System Requirements
 Hardware Requirements
 Component	Requirement
 Processor	1 GHz or faster